Kahler-Einstein metrics, canonical random point processes and birational geometry: Fano manifolds and Gibbs stability

 Interestingly, the notion of Gibbs stability introduced above can also be given the following purely\emph{ algebro-geometric }formulation in the spirit of the Minimal Model Program: let $\mathcal{D}_{k}$ be the effective divisor in $X^{N_{k}}$ cut out by the section $\mbox{det \ensuremath{S^{(k)}.}}$ Geometrically, $\mathcal{D}_{k}$ may be represented as the following incidence divisor in $X^{N_{k}}:$

 Gibbs stability at level $k$ amounts to saying that $\mathcal{D}_{k}/k$ is mildly singular in the sense of MMP (i.e. its singularities are Kawamata Log Terminal) or more precisely that

-for $k>>1,$ where $\mbox{lct\ensuremath{(\mathcal{D}_{k}/k)}}$denotes the the\emph{ log canonical threshold (lct)} of the anti-canonical $\Q-$divisor divisor $\mathcal{D}_{k}/k$ on $X^{N_{k}}.$ The equivalence with the orgininal definition follows directly from the\emph{ analytic }definition of the lct of a divisor $D=\{s=0\}$ as the sup of all $t$ such that $1/|s|^{2t}$ is locally integrable (also using the ``openess property'' for the lct of algebraic singularities).
+for $k>>1,$ where $\mbox{lct\ensuremath{(\mathcal{D}_{k}/k)}}$denotes the the\emph{ log canonical threshold (lct)} of the anti-canonical $\Q-$divisor divisor $\mathcal{D}_{k}/k$ on $X^{N_{k}}.$ The equivalence with the original definition follows directly from the\emph{ analytic }definition of the lct of a divisor $D=\{s=0\}$ as the sup of all $t$ such that $1/|s|^{2t}$ is locally integrable (also using the ``openness property'' for the lct of algebraic singularities).
 It also seems natural to say that $X$ is \emph{uniformly Gibbs stable,} if

 There is also an even stronger notion of Gibbs stability which we call\emph{ strong Gibbs stability }and which demands that